The Secret Agent's Guide to Dominating Business Intelligence

 Netflix saw the streaming revolution coming.
 Blockbuster didn’t.
 Guess who’s still around?
 The lesson?
 In the tech world, if you’re not ahead, you’re already behind.

 Remember, in technological intelligence, your job is not just to understand today’s tech landscape, but to envision tomorrow’s.
+It’s about seeing the technological waves before they crest, and positioning your company to ride them to success.

 Economic Intelligence: Navigating the Choppy Waters of Global Markets

-Southwest Airlines predicted a spike in fuel prices in the late 1990s and employed a hedging strategy that saved billions.
+Southwest Airlines predicted a spike in fuel prices in the late 1990s and used a hedging strategy that saved billions.
 What economic trends are shaping your industry?
 More importantly, what trends will shape it tomorrow?

-Here’s how to boost your economic IQ:
+Here’s how to boost your economic IQ with some cutting-edge techniques:

 Remember, in economic intelligence, your goal is not just to understand the economy, but to anticipate how economic shifts will create risks and opportunities for your business.
+It’s about turning economic uncertainty into a competitive advantage.

 Chapter 3: Building Your Own Intelligence Agency (Business Casual Attire Required)